EpsilonSolutions/netscaler-command-reference/docs/ns/ns-trafficdomain/ns-trafficdomain.md

 ##clear ns trafficDomain

 Remove Traffic Domain configuration.
+NOTE: This command is deprecated.This is deprecated as it is similar to rm traffidomain

 ##Synopsys

-clear ns trafficDomain &lt;td>

 ##Arguments